Arveson's version of the Gauss-Bonnet-Chern formula for Hilbert modules over the polynomial rings: Introduction

 The following result solves Problem \ref{thm1.1} in the infinitely-many-variables case. \begin{thm} For a submodule $\mathcal{M}\subseteq H^2 \otimes \mathbb{C}^N$, Arveson's version of the Gauss-Bonnet-Chern formula holds true for $\mathcal{M}^\perp$ iff $\mathcal{M}$ is locally algebraic. \end{thm} It is well known that any nontrivial homogeneous submodule $\mathcal{M}$ of $H_d^2 $ must be generated by polynomials.
 Consequently, one has $K(\mathcal{M}^\bot) = \chi(\mathcal{M}^\bot).$ However, in the infinitely-many-variables case, we present an example of a homogeneous submodule in $H^2$ that does not contain any nonzero polynomial.
-By Theorem \ref{thm1.5}, Arveson's version of Gauss-Bonnet-Chern formula may not hold for homogeneous quotient modules in $H^2$.
+By Theorem \ref{thm1.5}, Arveson's version of the Gauss-Bonnet-Chern formula may not hold for homogeneous quotient modules in $H^2$.

-At last, we will study $\it{the \,finite\, defect\, problem}$ for submodules in $H^2.$ Such a problem for submodules in $H_d^2$ was raised by Arveson in \cite[Page 226]{Arveson curvature}. \begin{Problem} Is the rank of each nonzero submodule of $H_d^2$ that has infinite codimension in $H_d^2$ infinite? \end{Problem} By showing that for $d \geq 2$, any nonzero submodule $\mathcal{M} \subseteq H_d^2$ of finite rank has finite codimension in $H_d^2,$ Guo \cite{Gu} provided a positive answer to Arveson's question.
+At last, we will study $\it{the \,finite\, defect\, problem}$ for submodules in $H^2.$ {Such a problem for submodules in $H_d^2$ was raised by Arveson in \cite[Page 226]{Arveson curvature} and also makes sense for other reproducing kernel Hilbert spaces, such as Hardy space and Bergman space over the polydisk and the unit ball, as studied by Guo \cite{Gu2}.} \begin{Problem} Is the rank of each nonzero submodule of $H_d^2$ that has infinite codimension in $H_d^2$ infinite? \end{Problem} By showing that for $d \geq 2$, any nonzero submodule $\mathcal{M} \subseteq H_d^2$ of finite rank has finite codimension in $H_d^2,$ Guo \cite{Gu} provided a positive answer to Problem \ref{problem2}.
 In the infinitely-many-variables case, we have the following theorem. \begin{thm} If $\mathcal{M}$ is a nonzero submodule of $H^2$ of finite rank, then $\mathcal{M}=H^2.$ \end{thm}